package mcp

 A Transport is used to create a bidirectional connection between MCP client and server.

-Transports should be used for at most one call to Server.Connect or Client.Connect.
+Transports should be used for at most one call to Server.Connect or [Client.Start].

 Source Files ¶

-client.go cmd.go content.go mcp.go prompt.go server.go sse.go tool.go transport.go util.go
+client.go cmd.go content.go features.go logging.go mcp.go prompt.go protocol.go resource.go resource_pre_go124.go root.go server.go shared.go sse.go tool.go transport.go util.go

 Directories ¶